nornagon/anki-nrdb/README.md

 Each flashcard's front is the name of the card, and the back is the card image downloaded from NetrunnerDB.

-I recommend suspending all cards but the core set (search for `pack:core2`), and then unsuspending one or two packs at a time.
+I recommend suspending all cards but the core set (suspend all, then search for `pack:core2` and unsuspend), and then unsuspending one or two packs at a time.

 ![Image of card: Dyson Mem Chip](https://www.cardgamedb.com/forums/uploads/an/med_ADN49_57.png)